· min · 2445

 Royal Tern

-That screeching at the beach?
-Royal terns fighting over fish.
-Puerto Plata’s Malecón, Fort San Felipe area, any pier.
-Not shy.
+White body, black cap, orange bill, and perpetually screeching.
+That screeching at the beach is royal terns fighting over fish.
+Puerto Plata’s Malecón, the Fort San Felipe area, any pier - and they’re not shy.

 Turkey Vultures